Salazar-99/gnode/README.md

     - Creates `monitoring` namespace
     - Installs Prometheus, Grafana, and Alertmanager
     - Configures storage and retention settings for a small node
-    - Waits for all resources to be ready (600s timeout)
+    - Waits for all resources to be ready (300s timeout)

 12. **Install cert-manager** (`helm_release.cert_manager`)
     - Creates `cert-manager` namespace
-    - Installs  cert-manager` for TLS certificate management
+    - Installs cert-manager for TLS certificate management
-    - Waits for all resources to be ready (600s timeout)
+    - Waits for all resources to be ready (300s timeout)

 #### Phase 4: Infrastructure Configuration
 13. **Wait for cert-manager to be ready**